-Forty-five minutes before slam poet Six is Nine calls “Alright,” by Kendrick Lamar, the song of 2015 — before the poet compares its ubiquity at protests with Shostakovich’s 1942 Leningrad symphony premiere and brings tears to my cheeks — DJ Keezy spins the song.
+Forty-five minutes before slam poet Six is Nine calls “Alright,” by Kendrick Lamar, the song of 2015 — before the poet compares its ubiquity at protests with Shostakovich’s 1942 Leningrad symphony premiere and brings tears to my cheeks — DJ Keezy spins that song.
 “Alright” is sandwiched between other jams, hits that people have been pausing conversations to throw their hips to, but this one has always been special.
 Audience members, whether sitting or milling about, start to dance at the boom-bap breakdown.

 I’m standing at the July Button Poetry Live show, my back to the bar, waiting for the show to start.
 I’m partly here for the poetry — where else do people so beautifully trust others to feel their pain?
 But I heard about the slam from DJ Keezy, a 25-year-old artist from North Minneapolis who spins the music before and during the show.